TPE-TIGER/AIG301-501-Technical-Document/documents/Enforce Security Settings on Debian OS.md

 ### Purpose

-This document lists out the recommended actions to be taken in Debian OS before deployments, to further secure IIoT gateways running that are runnning ThingsPro Edge in the field.
+This document lists out the recommended actions to be taken in Debian OS before deployments, to further secure IIoT gateways that are runnning ThingsPro Edge in the field.

 ---